MaximeCarriere/Coronavirus/README.md

   Recovered(t) = Infected(t-14)*(1-0.07)
 </p>

 This means that the number of recovered cases at the time t is equal to the number of infected cases 14 days before times 93%, since 7% will die.
+This simplification of the model is allow to change over time.

+### Beta

+Beta controlls the infection rate.
+This means how many people an infected case will infect others.
+The transmission rate for a seasonal flue is around 1.3 [6], 2.7 for Ebola [7] and 2.35 for the Covid_19 [8].
+In the later cited paper, the study showed that the transmission rate might change.
+A further analysis will show the importance of quarantine.

 ## References